amirmasoudabdol/Bilbo/docs/examples/bakker_et_al_2014.md

 title: Bakker et al., 2014
 ---

-# Outlier removal, sum scores, and the inflation of the type i error rate in independent samples t tests: the power of alternatives and recommendations
+# Outlier Removal, Sum Scores, and The Inflation of the Type I Error Rate In Independent Samples T Tests: The Power of Alternatives and Recommendations

 This report discusses the reproduction process of the simulation study conducted by Bakker et al, 2014[@Bakker_2014].
 The simulation aims to study the effects of removing outliers on Type I error on studies based on Graded Response Model.
 The original study also explores alternative tests but I will not address those in this report.